HEAL – Frequently Asked Questions2026-07-31T07:55:38-06:00

 Again, if you are at this stage, know that ATP does not require you to provide this in order to participate in our studies.
 You may choose to verify your account if you want to use other services available through Alberta.ca.

-We recommend using Google Chrome, Mozilla Firefox, or Safari.
+We using Google Chrome, Mozilla Firefox, Safari, or Microsoft Edge.
 Participants using Internet Explorer may experience technical issues.